MattJaxson/Assignment-8/README.md

 ```
 Then change the random seed, setting -s 1, then -s 2, etc. Can you tell, just by looking at the thread interleaving, what the final value of x will be?
 Does the exact location of the interrupt matter?
 Where can it safely occur?
 Where does an interrupt cause trouble?
 In other words, where is the critical section exactly?

-#### Answer
+#### Answer:

-Yes, if you step through the interleaving thread's statements to be executed, you could determine the final value of x.
+Yes, if you step through the interleaving thread's statements to be executed, you can determine the final value of x.
 The value should be 2 (when run threads sequentially).
 The critical section that must not be interrupted is between `sub $1, %ax` and `test $0, %bx`.
 This is because the `sub $1, %ax` statement will decrement the `ax` register and if the following `test $0, %bx` is interrupted then the other thread could *also* run `sub $1, %bx`, and that means that whole iteration will be skipped (`bx` went from 2 to 0, for instance, decremented twice, without being compared).

 For example: